 In 2020, LifeFlight cared for 2,303 critically ill and injured patients from 118 communities, using three dedicated medical helicopters, a fixed-wing airplane, and specialized ground ambulances.

 That equates to about one patient every four hours.

-LifeFlight transports critically ill or injured patients of all ages needing specialized care beyond what can be provided by local hospitals—including premature infants, cardiac and stroke patients, complex traumatic injury, organ transplant, sepsis, burns, and serious obstetric complications.
+LifeFlight transports critically ill or injured patients of all ages needing specialized care beyond what can be provided by local hospitals.
+These include premature infants, cardiac and stroke patients, and people experiencing a complex traumatic injury, organ transplant, sepsis, burns, and serious obstetric complications.
 We use the strictest medical utilization criteria in the country to make sure all flights are medically necessary.
-Emergency medical providers are guided by state-mandated protocols based on the latest research and best practice.
+Emergency medical providers are guided by state-mandated protocols based on the latest research and best practices.

 LifeFlight operates much like a hospital emergency department, taking care of all patients regardless of a person’s ability to pay.
 We contract with all major payers including Medicare, MaineCare, and commercial insurers.

 - 87% of requests for LifeFlight are from physicians in community hospitals whose patients need “critical response” in one or more areas—ICU-level specialty care, sophisticated equipment not available in the hospital, or rapid transport to a distant medical center in Maine, Boston, or beyond.

 - 13% of requests are from local first responders for a helicopter to come directly to an emergency scene, which may be in an isolated location such as an island community or a remote recreational trail.